Design Engineering Theory Topics - Home Page

 4. Place the exposed photo-board on top of the laser printed design inside a UV light box.

 5. Allow the PCB to be exposed for the required length of time.
+Ours takes 4 minutes.

 6. The board now goes into the developer tank which removes the now softened PCB protection layer.

-7. The PCB then goes into the Ferric Chloride tank to remove the excess copper.
+7. The PCB then goes into the ferric chloride tank to remove the excess copper.

 8. The PCB is then sprayed with photo-resist stripper to remove the final layer of protective film on the PCB.